vmware-archive/hillview/docs/userManual.md

   ![Heavy hitters menu](heavy-hitters-menu.png)

-  The user has to specify a percentage, between .01 (1/10000 of the data) and 100 (the whole data).
-The computation will return all tuples in the dataset (looking only at the selected columns) that occur at least this many times in the dataset.
-E.g., if the user selects the columns "Origin" and "Destination" and then specifies 1 for the percentage, the heavy hitters will return a table where the Origin-Destination pairs contains only values which appear in more than 1% of all rows in the input dataset.
+  The user has to specify a percentage, between .1 (1/1000 of the data) and 100 (the whole data).
+The result is shown in a [heavy hitter view](#heavy-hitter-views).

 * Filter...: this option will pop-up a dialog window that allows the user to filter the data in the selected column (this option requires only